Bartella

 Bartella (ܒܪܛܠܐ; برطلّة) is a town that is located in the Nineveh Plains in northern Iraq, about 13 mi east of Mosul.

 Bartella was liberated from ISIL control on October 20, 2016 by Iraqi Special Operations Forces along with the Nineveh Plain Protection Units and PMF Brigade 30, who both currently control and run the city's security.

-The town is populated by Aramaic/Syriac Christians and Shabaks.
-The town had an Syriac majority prior to the Northern Iraq offensive of ISIL, while the Shabak population has risen to at least 35% of the population or a majority.
+The town is populated by Assyrian Christians and Shabaks.
+The town had an Assyrian Christian majority prior to the Northern Iraq offensive of ISIL, while the Shabak population has risen to at least 35% of the population or a majority.

 History

 Early history

 The earliest known mention of Bartella was by Father Potrus Qasha in 1153, where he talked about Ignatius Elia'azar (1143-1164), the maphiryan of Ashur, making Bartella his home and see.
 Elia'azar reported directly to the Patriarch in Antioch, Syria.
 The congregation was upset with Elia'azar for changing the see location from the traditional Mor Mattai Monastery.
 An agreement was reached to return to Mar Mattai, with the tradition to visit Bartella regularly.
 Other maphiryans who made their see Bartella include: